 At the time, Chinese people worked in gold mines, factories, railroads, and agriculture, especially on the West Coast.
 Although these immigrants made up only .002 percent of the U.S. population, white Americans blamed them for low wages and other economic problems.
 To placate economic and racial anxieties, the radical exclusion act banned almost all immigration from China, making only a few exceptions for special groups like students and diplomats.
 In addition, the Immigration Act passed that same year banned people who were poor, mentally ill, or convicted of crimes from entering the country.

 Because only a very narrow group of Chinese people could legally immigrate, “the acting presumption was that if you’re Chinese you must have come in illegally,” Hsu says.
 “Chinese become the only group required to carry around certificates of residence, which are intended to show—to document—that they have in fact entered legally.”
-A decade later, the Asiatic Barred Zone Act banned most immigration from Asia, as well as immigration by prostitutes, polygamists, anarchists, and people with contagious diseases.
+In 1917, the Asiatic Barred Zone Act banned most immigration from Asia, as well as immigration by prostitutes, polygamists, anarchists, and people with contagious diseases.

 Asian exclusion continued with the 1924 Immigration Act, which banned all people who could not become naturalized citizens per the 1790 Naturalization Act.
 That naturalization law had originally said that only free white people could become naturalized citizens.
 Yet by 1924, previously excluded groups like Mexicans, black Americans, and Native Americans had won citizenship rights, and the law really only applied to Asians.